5 Facts Why Are G Wagons So Expensive In Mercedes

 They also have a different steering system, permitting modern collision avoidance technology to be deployed.
 The ground-up redesign has also allowed lighter materials, saving £375 off the old car.

-The engine kicks down very easily and quickly if we go along a little faster.
+If we go along a little faster, the engine kicks down easily and quickly.
 It delivers its power very smoothly.
 That 416 horsepower from its twin-turbocharged four-liter V8 is very smooth.

-G Wagon is incredibly wealthy in the interior as well.
-That helps bring the base price up to and up.
+G Wagon is incredibly wealthy in the interior, which helps increase the base price.
 G-Wagon has beautiful quilted leather seats.
 Everything is draped in leather: the emergency brake and the shifter with the logo.
-The heated steering wheel, Harman Kardon speaker system, cool seats, a command screen, and an incredibly nice backup camera make G-Wagon awesome and expensive.
+The heated steering wheel, Harman Kardon speaker system, excellent seats, a command screen, and an adorable backup camera make G-Wagon awesome and expensive.

 History of G-Wagon